maximilianoantico/maximilianoantico/README.md

 - 👋 Hi, I’m Maxi Antico
 - 👀 I’m interested in programming(duh), rap, Movies, and Anime sometimes
 - 🌱 I’m currently learning Python and C at my University
-- 💞️ I’m looking to collaborate on Anything i could learn something new and at this point is everything 😂
+- 💞️ I’m looking to collaborate on Anything i could learn something new that at this point is everything 😂
 - 📫 How to reach me: Discord or my email that is maximiliano.antico2312@gmail.com

 <!---